 She points to one of the most popular lesbian history accounts on Instagram as one of her inspirations – Herstory.
-Herstory – which has gained over 100,000 followers since Rakowski’s first post in 2014 – is just one of a growing number of accounts specifically designed to share images memorialising the radical history of queer women.
+Gaining over 100,000 followers since curator Kelly Rakowski’s first post in 2014, Herstory is just one of a growing number of accounts specifically designed to share images memorialising the radical history of queer women.

-“I started my account because I felt that a place that was exclusive to lesbian content was lacking,” Herstory curator Kelly Rakowski tells me.
-“Coming out late (only a few years ago), I decided to school myself on lesbian history/queer history, which lead me again to online archives and digital libraries, which were the roots of inspiration for Herstory.”
+“I started my account because I felt that a place that was exclusive to lesbian content was lacking,” Rakowski tells me.
+“Coming out late (only a few years ago), I decided to school myself on lesbian history/queer history, which led me again to online archives and digital libraries, which were the roots of inspiration for Herstory.”

 “Through my research I found inspirational photos and images that I wanted to just share with friends to start with.
 It grew from there.”

 Visibility is important – but queer women aren’t always getting it.
 Molly Schiot runs The Unsung Heroines, an account celebrating women in sports.

 “I never had gay role models when I was growing up, and thought I was going to die a sad person,” she said.
 “I stayed in the closet for far too long.”
 Even explicitly LGBT histories often exclude gay women: in fact, Schiot explains, her Unsung Heroines account originated from such exclusion, a “reaction to being told ‘no’”.

 “I’d been pitching stories about women to a sports network in order for me to direct an episode.
 Each and every story was fascinating but I was told the same excuse over and over as to why it was not a good fit,” she says.
 “Meanwhile, men’s stories were being greenlit left and right.”

 “I ended up taking those ‘failed pitches’ and put them up on Instagram as a giant fuck you to the network, and to give these women a platform.”